stm32f303ret6/livox_laser_simulation_RO2/README.md

 # livox_laser_simulation for RO2
-this is a ros2 port of the original repo: https://github.com/Livox-SDK/livox_laser_simulation
+this is a ros2 port of the original repo: https://github.com/Livox-SDK/livox_laser_simulation.

+tested in ros2 foxy and humble.

 ### Usage
 1. clone this repo in your ros2 workspace